DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 ### Week Five
-This vweek was a turning point.
+This week was a turning point.
 The material is making more sense as we work through the in-class projects.
 I am also making reasonable progress on finding resources for my personal android project.